itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 # **Final Thoughts**

 A key emergent principle of protocol economics is the ability to incentivize human actors to forgo acting individually rational against the system over the short term, in favor of acting collectively rational with the system over the long term.
-This applies in the micro view (i.e. PoW security as reliant on long term alignment from miners with the network’s prospects), but it also makes sense that the success of crypto thus far has probably had just as much to do with _the ecosystem’s portfolio exposures_ as with what the technology allows developers & users to accomplish.
+This applies in the micro view (i.e. PoW security as reliant on long term alignment from miners with the network’s prospects), but it also makes sense that the success of crypto thus far has probably had just as much to do with the ecosystem’s portfolio exposures as with what the technology actually allows developers & users to accomplish.

 Tokens are clearly unlike any form of previous capital instrument, one instantiation being the ability to incentivize a supply-side before true demand exists.
 However, it’s important to remember that demand for a provided product / service is what matters over the long term.

-Protocol generated revenues are a useful metric for gauging this demand, but the intrinsic value of a protocol token is based on a protocol’s _total_ ability to generate cash flow in the future, potentially independent of what share is presently being paid out dividend or accrued to a treasury.
+Protocol generated revenues are a useful metric for gauging this demand, but the intrinsic value of a protocol token is based on a protocol’s total ability to generate cash flow in the future, potentially independent of what share is presently being paid out dividend or accrued to a treasury.
 There also exists potential ways that present cash flows can be allocated - or future cash flows can be dynamically re-allocated - with a longer term view towards return on capital.

+Despite being only one piece of a far more complex puzzle, as well as seemingly becoming less important as we enter Crypto Keynesian Meme Contest 2.0™, future cash flows serve as a fundamental basis on which protocol tokens are quantifiably valuable.

 <br />
 _Thank you to Ash Egan, Teo Leibowtiz, and Dan Elitzer for feedback on previous versions_